 But where does one find these opportunities?

-Lastly, we have Dice, a tech-focused job platform that goes beyond just listing job openings.
+Stack Overflow Jobs pointed developers in the right direction for years, but has now closed.
+Dice, a tech-focused job platform, might be your next best bet.
+Not unlike Glassdoor, they go beyond just listing job openings.
 It provides insights about companies, the roles they’re offering, and the skills they’re looking for, making it easier for job seekers to find a good match.

 Asynchronous Remote Job #3: Digital Marketing